0YogeshKumar/FlowTimer-App/README.md

 ---

+## Download APK

+You can download the latest release APK from the Releases page and install it directly on your Android device.

+---

+## 📞 Support

+If you have any questions or need help:
+Email: ykhmutt0804@gmail.com

+---

 ## 📝 License

 This project is currently unlicensed.
 You are free to fork, modify, and use it as you see fit.